-Standby mode reduces the supply current to less than 15μA by disabling the internal ADC.
-Enter standby by setting the STOP bit to 1 in the configuration 1 register.
-During standby, data is retained in memory, and the SMBus interface is active and listening for SMBus commands.
+Enter software standby mode by setting the STOP bit to 1 in the configuration 1 register.
+Enter hardware standby by pulling STBY low.
+Software standby mode disables the ADC and reduces the supply current to approximately 30μA.
+Hardware standby mode halts the ADC clock, but the supply current is approximately 350μA.
+During either software or hardware standby, data is retained in memory.
+During hardware standby, the SMBus interface is inactive.
+During software standby, the SMBus interface is active and listening for SMBus commands.
 The timeout is enabled if a start condition is recognized on SMBus.
 Activity on the SMBus causes the supply current to increase.
 If a standby command is received while a conversion is in progress, the conversion cycle is interrupted, and the temperature registers are not updated.
 The previous data is not changed and remains available.